scipy-conference/scipy_proceedings/papers/chiranth_siddappa/chiranth_siddappa.rst

    Output signal at 70kHz. :label:`freq-shift-out`

-A code listing showing the inputs to the FreqShift Python class is shown in Listing :ref:`freq-shift-listing`.
+A code listing showing the inputs to the FreqShift Python class is shown.
 The additional parameters for the class are the input vector 'x', and the number of bits for the I and Q data that it represents.